 As soon as the brassicas and kale start growing in the early spring or fall garden, the dreaded cabbage moth and her cabbage worms make their appearance.
-Getting rid of cabbage worms can be a non-stop battle, but over the years, I’ve discovered some helpful natural tips that fit almost everyone’s gardening style.
+Knowing how to get rid of cabbage worms can feel hopeless, but over the years, I’ve discovered some helpful natural tips that fit almost everyone’s gardening style.
 And if you happen to have backyard chickens, they may benefit from your gung-ho, get-rid-of-worms attitude.

 Methods for Getting Rid of Cabbage Worms

 - Seek and Destroy– As the name implies, this simply means going out, checking under leaves and in the base of plants, and picking off worms and eggs.
 It’s about as fun as it sounds, but interestingly enough, some kids LOVE it.
 I have a jar of soapy water handy and the worms get placed in the jar.
 If you happen to have chickens, put the picked-off worms in a little container, and then feed them to your little chickies.
 Obviously, there’s nothing you have to purchase for this method, but you do have to be vigilant about checking your plants.